-e.
+v.
 Dining

-- 1. Dining room/area designated with hard-surface flooring distinct from living room is required in 2bedroom and larger dwelling units. - 2.
+- 1. Dining room/area designated with hard-surface flooring distinct from living room is required in 2-bedroom and larger dwelling units. - 2.
 The dining room/area must be appropriately sized for the intended household size and accommodate the following: - a.
 2-bedroom dwelling units: Table w/ four (4) chairs - b.
 3-bedroom dwelling units: Table w/ six (6) chairs - c. ≥4-bedroom dwelling units: Table w/ seven (7) chairs - 3.
 Must have window to exterior, or opening to living room. - 4.
 Exceptions: - a.
 An eat-in kitchen may be substituted for dining room/area as long as kitchen and dining area are appropriately sized for the intended household size plus two (2) guests. - b.
+A 4' long snack bar located on rear side of kitchen countertop may be used in lieu of designated dining room/area in 1-bedroom and smaller dwelling units.

+vi.
+Bathroom

-A 4' long snack bar located on rear side of kitchen countertop may be used in lieu of designated dining room/area in 1-bedroom and smaller dwelling units. - f.
-Bathroom - 1.
-Definitions: - a.
-Full Bathroom: (vanity, water closet, and tub w/ showerhead) - b.
-(1⁄2) Bathroom or Powder Room: (vanity and water closet) - c.
-(3⁄4) Bathroom: (vanity, water closet, and shower) - 2.
-A minimum of one (1/2) bathroom required at ground floor of any two-story dwelling unit. - 3.
-A minimum of one Full bathroom required at 2-bedroom and smaller dwelling units - 4.
-A minimum of (1 3/4) bathrooms required at 3-bedroom and larger dwelling units, an exception being a two story town home unit.
-In the case of multi level town houses, 1 1/2 bathrooms are allowable with the 1⁄2 bath located on the main level, provided no sleeping rooms are on the main level. - 5.
-Any "Split" bedroom design (bedrooms on opposite sides of living room): At least a 3/4 bathroom adjacent to any bedroom to avoid having to travel through living space when traveling from bedroom to a bathroom. - 6.
-In 3-bedroom or larger dwelling units, Minnesota Housing encourages full bathroom to be compartmentalized for simultaneous, multiple use. - 7.
+- 1. Definitions: - a.
+Full Bathroom: vanity (lavatory), water closet, and tub w/ showerhead - b.
+Half Bathroom or Powder Room: vanity (lavatory) and water closet - c.
+Three Quarter Bathroom: vanity (lavatory), water closet, and shower

+- d.
+Compartmentalized Full Bathroom: full bathroom with a tub w/ shower head and a water closet in one private room with a door and with at least one vanity (lavatory) in a separate adjacent alcove. - 2.
+A minimum of one Half Bathroom is required at the ground floor of any two-story dwelling unit. - 3.
+A minimum of one Three Quarter Bathroom shall be provided at all Efficiency, Single Resident Occupancies (SRO), and One Bedroom dwelling units. - 4.
+A minimum of one Full Bathroom is required at Two Bedroom dwelling units. - 5.
+A minimum of One Full bathroom and One Three Quarter Bathroom is required at Three Bedroom and larger dwelling units. - a.
+Two level townhome exception: One Half Bath may be on the main level if there are no sleeping rooms on the main level and if there is a least one Compartmentalized Full Bathroom on the upper level. - 6.
+In Three Bedroom or larger dwelling units, Minnesota Housing encourages a Compartmentalized Full Bathroom. - 7.
 Minimum Accessories: - a.
 Medicine cabinet (at least one per dwelling unit); - b.
 Towel bar(s) (within reach of lavatory and tub/shower); - c.
 Toilet paper holder; - d.
 Shower curtain rod (if applicable); and - e.
-Mirror - g.
+Mirror - vii.
 Storage space/closets - 1.
 Entry coat closet is required for 1-bedroom or larger dwelling units. - 2.
 Designated linen/towel storage space is required. - 3.
-General storage space for household cleaning supplies, vacuum, etc. is required. - h.
+General storage space for household cleaning supplies, vacuum, etc. is required. - viii.
 Multi-Story Dwelling Unit Living Areas - 1.
-Individual units with multi-stories shall have a kitchen/ kitchenette, living area, dining (or eat-in kitchen) on the same, main level.
+Individual units with multi-stories shall have a kitchen/ kitchenette, living area, dining (or eat-in kitchen) on the same, main level. - 2.
+See Visitability Standards for additional multi-story unit requirements. - C. Mechanical and electrical systems Housing shall have plumbing, mechanical, and electrical systems that comply with the following standards: - a.
+Independent technical analysis Minnesota Housing reserves the right to require independent technical analysis of any or all building components to determine life expectancy and anticipated ongoing lifecycle costs, as well as a maximum of 10 year payback on energy-efficient investment premiums. - b.
+Utility incentives Minnesota housing encourages exploring design options with the local utility company early in the design development phase to determine if any Energy Conservation Improvement Program (CIP) resources or other utility rebate options are available. - c.
+Plumbing systems Plumbing systems shall meet the following requirements: